A Week Of Outfits With Jordan Soderholm From ABLE

 I believe you don't have to sacrifice style to dress ethically.
 As the Fashion Director of the first fashion brand to publish our lowest wages, I get to create pieces that are timeless, stylish, and attainable while ensuring the women who make our products are protected and empowered.

 I've always been passionate about ABLE's mission, but it took a personal experience to change my own approach to ethical fashion.
-A little over a year ago, I was speaking on behalf of ABLE at an event while wearing a kimono from a fast fashion brand.
+A little over a year ago, I was speaking on behalf of ABLE at an event while wearing a duster from a fast fashion brand.
 People kept asking where it was from, and I felt mortified to admit I wasn't practicing what I was preaching.
 From then on, I decided to only buy pieces that are ethical, sustainable, or thrifted.
 On my journey, I've learned that building an ethical wardrobe takes patience, time, and thoughtfulness.

 When I'm considering adding something new to my wardrobe, I try to find out everything I can about it.
 What's the brand's story?
 Where was it made?
 I look at the tag, label, fabric, and seams.
 I want to purchase things that are made well, with fabrics that will last.
 My wardrobe is starting to fill up with pieces that I really care about, made with high-quality fabrics accompanied by really cool stories.